-The extra resolution that 4K gives you over HD means that we can capture up to 3 different camera angles from just one shot!
+The extra resolution 4K gives you means we can capture up to 3 different camera angles from one shot!

-By zooming into the shot in post-production, we can get a wide shot, a medium shot and even a close up without even moving the camera.
+We can get a wide shot, a medium shot and a close-up without moving the camera.
 And there’s no reduction in picture quality either!

 4K means you can easily crop and adjust shots afterwards

-In the same way that images from a high megapixel DSLR camera allow photographers to crop further into their image, 4K resolution gives the same luxury to video production.
+Photos from a high megapixel DSLR camera allow photographers to crop further into their image without losing quality.
+4K video gives the same luxury to video production.

-By capturing shots in 4K, we have so many more options in the edit to crop or adjust shots as needed.
-Where if shooting in HD, the footage would look nasty and pixellated.
+By capturing shots in a higher resolution, we have so many more options in the edit to crop or adjust shots as needed.
+Whereas if shooting in HD, the footage would look nasty and pixellated.

 For example, capturing moving objects can be tricky at the best of times.
-However, if we film them in 4K, we can then track the object in post production and crop into the frame to create a smoother shot.
+However, if we film them in 4K, we can then track the object in post-production.
+Then, crop into the frame to create a smoother shot.
 All without losing picture quality.

 4k allows you to add smooth moves in the edit

-All you need to do is to capture a wide shot that takes in the full range of the scene, then fake the camera move in post production.
-This way, zooms can be much slower and smoother and pan or tilt shots can be timed to match action in the scene.
+All you need to do is to capture a wide shot that takes in the full range of the scene.
+Then, fake the camera move in post-production!
+This way, zooms can be much slower and smoother.
+Also, it’s possible to time pan or tilt shots to perfection to match the action in the scene.

-Filming in 4K and having the freedom to adjust the shots in post-production if needed makes filming much more efficient and stress-free.
-Our edit suites are being constantly upgraded to handle more demanding productions, so the additional storage and processing power that working with 4K footage requires is never an issue.
+You get the freedom to adjust the shots in post-production by filming in higher resolutions.
+We use the Sony FS5 and it makes filming more efficient and stress-free.
+We’re constantly upgrading our edit suites to handle more demanding productions.
+So the additional storage and processing power that working with 4K footage requires is never an issue for us!